graezykev/dev-container/part-4.md

 ![remote docker host](./images/part-4/server-arch-latest.png)

-The VS Code on the left side can be a **native client** installed on your development machine (a desktop, laptop, tablet etc.), or a **VS Code web** you visit in any web browser.
+The VS Code on the left side can be a **native client** installed on your development machine (a desktop, laptop, tablet etc.) or a **VS Code web** you visit in any web browser.
 This is why I say theoretically you can work everywhere as long as you have a web browser and Internet accessibility.

 There're primary two ways of remote development: